kb1907/kb1907/README.md

    Greetings from beautiful Finland.

-   As a Data Scientist, I love to make analyses, evaluations, predictions, develop strategies and new projects.
+   As a Data Scientist and Data Engineer, I love to make analyses, evaluations, predictions, develop strategies and new projects.

    I am eager to learn and share.